Street trading licences

 What happens next

-Once you’ve submitted your pavement or street display licence application, you’ll receive an email and a reference number confirming your application.
+Once you’ve submitted your street display licence application, you’ll receive an email and a reference number confirming your application.

-A licensing officer will carry out a site visit to see if the location suits your proposed pavement or street display.
+A licensing officer will carry out a site visit to see if the location suits your proposed street display.

 There will be a 28-day consultation period for your application.
 During this time the licensing team will: